-To create and start a fixed-priority kernel thread dedicated to interrupt service, call the kernel_isrthread routine.
+To create and start a fixed-priority kernel thread that is dedicated to interrupt service, call the kernel_isrthread routine.
 The kernel_isrthread routine creates and starts a kernel thread at the specified entry point.
 This kernel thread handles only interrupt service requests in the specified task and at the specified priority level.
-A kernel module should always attach a kernel thread to the first task.
+Make sure that a kernel module always attaches a kernel thread to the first task.